ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/index.md

 # ARCHER2 End of Service

 !!! important "Last update"
-    This documentation was last updated on 18 August 2026
+    This documentation was last updated on 19 August 2026

 !!! warning "ARCHER2 End of Service"
     The ARCHER2 service is scheduled to end on 21 November 2026.
     After this date, you will no longer be able to connect to the ARCHER2 login nodes or access any data that was stored on the ARCHER2 home, work and solid state scratch file systems.

-!!! tip "Data storage beyond the lifetime of ARCHER2"
+!!! tip "RDFaaS and NSCDS: Data storage beyond the lifetime of ARCHER2"
-    The RDFaaS is changing to the NSCDS (National Supercomputing Centre Data Store).
-The NSCDS has been made available on ARCHER2 for projects to store limited amounts of data beyond the lifetime of ARCHER2.
-Users will need to transfer data from current file systems to it before the end of ARCHER2 - including data any on RDFaaS /epsrc and /general that they wish to store.
+    The RDFaaS will retain data until end of Mar 2027.
+We are also providing a new location for projects to store limited amounts of data beyond the end of ARCHER2: the NSCDS (National Supercomputing Centre Data Store).
+Users will need to transfer data from current file systems to it before the end of ARCHER2.
 More detailed instructions on this are provided in the [Data section](data.md) of this short guide.

 !!! tip "NERC-supported projects can use JASMIN for data storage"
     NERC-supported projects have been granted access to data storage resources on